Skip to content

 2.2 Mandatory Field Attributes

-Every field in an MLSchema schema carries four reserved attributes, defined by the BaseField Pydantic model:
+Every field in an MLSchema schema carries reserved attributes defined by the BaseField Pydantic model and always present in generated output:

 Attribute Type Constraint Example